Is Schooling in Nigeria a Scam? A Cursory Look through the Lens of Promising Nigerian Graduates

 Read also

 Hurray!
-You graduate with a second-class upper and begin eying some white-collar jobs while working out your youth service.
+You graduate with a second-class upper and begin eyeing some white-collar jobs while working out your youth service.

 Some 3 years down the line as a teacher, you learn of an opening and happily dust your certificates and CV - you think to yourself, there's no way I won't be picked for the job.

-All of a sudden your high hopes are dashed as the company won't pick you because of your inexperience - Where would you get '4 years of working experience from?'
+All of a sudden, your high hopes are dashed, as the company won't pick you because of your inexperience.
+Where would you get '4 years of working experience'?

 Then reality sets in and you realise that your life is going to be no different from the stories you were told back in school of promising graduates roaming the streets without decent jobs.

 You have lost out in the rat race.
-Some by a sheer stroke of luck, something religious folks call 'grace' or human connection become victors in the rat race.
-And this cycle repeats itself yearly with no apparent end in sight.
+Some, by a sheer stroke of luck, something religious folks call 'grace' or human connection, become victors in the rat race.
+This cycle repeats itself yearly with no apparent end in sight.

 It doesn't matter if you attended a private university, college or polytechnic.